TeamCCEP/teamccep.github.io/_pages/LiveChatDataPassing.md

 # Step 4 - Say Hello!

 I will greet the chat user by name, in a very simple manner, just to show one simple usage of the custom variables.
-This is in the
+This is in the node which sends a message back to the chat user.

 <img style="border: 1px solid grey;" src="/assets/images/LiveChatDataPassing/say-hello.png" width="100%" />